top of page

 Or is it island life?

-But that same 'Who knows you' has landed me in trouble growing up.
-Like the time this woman saw me at a party I had no permission to be at, and she told my parents.
-I got a proper West Indian punishment when I got in.
-Or the time I said to the primary school head that I didn't like a line in a poem I had to recite and therefore didn't want to say it.
+But that same 'Who knows you' has landed me in hot water too.
+You see on a little island such as this everyone knows everyone.
+There was that time, this woman saw me at a party.
+Of course, I had no permission to be there.
+And sometime later, word got back to my parents.
+The second I walked through the door, I got the kind of Caribbean welcome that involves zero hugs and maximum regret.
+Or the time I said to my primary school head that I didn't like a line in a poem I had to recite and therefore didn't want to say it.
 The head made me stand on one leg for the rest of the afternoon at the front of the school.
 To this day, I still have not said the line.
 That was something else!
 On top of that, someone told their parents who told my parents, and of course...
 Well, I don't need to expand on what happened next.

 In Class 1, we had a truly strict teacher, Teacher R. He was particular when it came to his Maths lessons which were often held on the school lawn in the shade of a flamboyant tree.
-We would sit in a semi-circle with him sat facing us, holding a half a metre rule.
+We'd sit semi-circle with him sat facing us, holding a half a metre rule.
 Time table testing was his favourite, darting questions at us like a misfiring piston.
-And if you got the answer wrong, whether due to you not knowing the answer, not remembering the answer, not hearing the question correctly or simply out of fear - your inner arm and the half metre rule would meet under electrifying conditions.
+And if you got any answer wrong, whether because you didn't know it, forgot it, misheard the question or simply panicked - your inner arm and the half metre rule would meet under electrifying conditions.

 By the time I got to Class 5, Ms V, the head who was also our class teacher, had put in practice, Maths classes on a Friday morning from nine until lunchtime, standing on your feet.
 Seriously!

 With my body operating on British time, I was up at four-thirty in the morning.
 Actually, I don't think I slept.
-Some cocks had the gall to keep on with their incessant crowing at that ridiculous time of the morning.
-Growing up, cocks were alarm clocks.
+Some cockerels had the gall to keep on with their incessant crowing at that ridiculous time of the morning.
+Growing up, cockerels and too the sunlight were the official alarm clocks.
 But these were either of a different breed, had no manners or had been possessed by the volcano as they had no sense of time.
 What cockerels crowed at midnight and two and three in the morning?
 Worse yet, the ring leader of this orchestra appeared to be stationed outside the bedroom window.
 When he crowed, of course, the entire island's army of cockerels followed.

 I went outside and sat on the verandah part illuminated by the watchful eye of the street lamp.
 Come to think of it, that street lamp has been there since the cows went out.

-If my mother chooses not to cook (of course, that never happened), I'd still be fine.
+If my mother chose not to cook (of course, that never happened), I'd still be fine.

-He was a fisherman also, which fueled my seafood appetite.
+He was a fisherman also, which fuelled my seafood appetite.

 The older man, a house up from my friend, is still alive.
 Some twenty years later, he is now a hundred plus years old.
 Yet, he still remembers who I am and calls out to me with that familiar.